Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Filters vs. Purifiers

-The Grayl GeoPress Bottle purifies water fast by simply pushing down on its lid and squeezing dirty water through the filter.
-Bottles can be on the heavy side, but are often some of the quicker ways to filter or purify water on the go; (photo/Chris Carter)
+The Grayl GeoPress Bottle purifies water fast by simply pushing down on its lid and squeezing dirty water through the filter; (photo/Chris Carter)

 Types of Water Filters

-There are a variety of different types of backpacking water filters, and we cover a broad range of them in this guide.
+There are various types of backpacking water filters, and I cover a wide range of them in this guide.
 Each one has its place in the backcountry, and which type you choose will depend on how clear the water will be on your adventure, how lightweight you are trying to go, and if you are traveling internationally.

 Gravity and Inline Filters

-These filters use gravity to pull water from a dirty bag, through a filter, and into a clean bag or directly into your mouth.
+These filters use gravity to pull water from a dirty bag through a filter and into a clean bag or directly into your mouth.
 These are often the easiest filters to use as you simply hook it up to a tree branch or tent and wait.
-These are usually heavier and take some time to set up, so aren’t the best options for fast and light missions.
+They are also usually heavier and take some time to set up, so aren’t the best options for fast and light missions.
 They tend to work best for large groups or to keep around a base camp.

 Katadyn BeFree 3L Filter Review